Find all the information you need about the Stamp Duty cut announced on 08/07/2020.

 The amount of Stamp Duty you’ll pay depends on the value and purpose of the property you want to buy.

 You’ll pay Stamp Duty at the standard rates.
-This includes people who previously owned a main residence, but don’t anymore, and people replacing their current residence with a new one.
+This includes people who've never owned a property, those who previously owned a main residence, but don’t anymore, and people replacing their current residence with a new one.

 |£925,001 - £1,500,000||10%|